Traumatic Brain Injury (TBI)

 How We Treat TBI

-Psychotherapy is highly beneficial to establish emotion regulation, identify patterns in thoughts, emotions, and behaviors.
-To help patients grieve their trauma, our team utilizes Dialectical Behavioral Therapy (DBT), somatic experiencing and creative expression.
-These practices lead to skills that not only help emotionally, but aide in the physical restructuring of neuronal pathways in the brain.
+Psychotherapy is highly beneficial to establish emotion regulation and identify patterns in thoughts, emotions, and behaviors.
+To help patients grieve their trauma, our team utilizes Dialectical Behavioral Therapy (DBT), somatic experiencing, and creative expression.
+These practices lead to skills that not only support emotional healing, but also encourage healthy restructuring of neuronal pathways in the brain.

-We also provide medication to provide quicker mood stabilization - this can be antipsychotic medications to regulate the neurotransmitter tracts, antidepressants to aid with serotonin regulation, or mood stabilizers for impulsive outbursts.
-Long-term medication treatment involves a functional approach in evaluating the damage done to the neurons that affects specific neurotransmitters.
-Supplements such as free form amino acids (building blocks of neurotransmitters) and micronutrients can significantly change mental cognition and promote healing.
+We also provide medication management when quick stabilization is needed.
+This may include antipsychotic medications to support neurotransmitter regulation, antidepressants to aid serotonin balance, or mood stabilizers for impulsivity and emotional outbursts.
+Long-term medication treatment involves a functional approach that considers how trauma has affected specific neural systems.
+Supplements such as free-form amino acids (the building blocks of neurotransmitters) and micronutrients can also improve cognitive function and support brain healing.

 What Ongoing Care Looks Like for TBI Patients